stsyg/stsyg/README.md

 ## Hi there👋

 I'm Sergiy, technology enthusiast, focusing on IaC and Cloud Modernization projects, helping clients migrate their workloads to Azure IaaS and PaaS services.
+You can find my resume on my blog at <a href="[https://www.jenkins.io](https://resume.the38.page/)(https://resume.the38.page/)" target="_blank"></a>.

 ### Skills: